atedeg/mdm/docs/_docs/quality-assurance.md

 ## Conventional Commits

-We adopts [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) as the convention for commit messages.
+We decide to adopts [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) as the convention for commit messages.
 It's a lightweight convention on top of commit messages which provides an easy set of rules for creating an explicit commit history, which makes it easier to write automated tools on top.

 The adoption of this standard forces a particular format for commit messages to be followed, so it is quite easy to get it wrong and produce messages that do not comply with that format.
-Therefore, it would be useful to have a check that rejects all those commits that do not comply with the standard; in this regard, an sbt plugin has been developed that, taking advantage of git hooks, performs commit checking and in case they do not comply with conventional commits, rejects them.
+Therefore, it would be useful to have a check that rejects all those commits that do not comply with the standard;
+in this regard, we developed an sbt plugin that, by automatically creating a git hook, allows to check all commits and reject them in case they do not comply with the conventional commits standard.

 Although there are other similar tools such as [`husky` + `commitlint`](https://github.com/conventional-changelog/commitlint), these are not native to sbt and thus require manual intervention to be activated.
+However, one could forget to activate these tools rendering them useless.
-In fact, if you have these tools available but then they do not "activate" automatically, then they become useless.
-What we want to achieve is that as soon as a new user clones the repository and imports the project, then they have already activated commit check.
+What we wanted to achieve is that as soon as a new user clones the repository and imports the project, they already have the commit check enabled.
 This is what our `sbt-conventional-commits` plugin does, for more information see the [plugin documentation](https://github.com/nicolasfara/sbt-conventional-commits).

 > Initially, a gradle plugin was developed to check commit messages.